STEAM in Education

 Our team has also created and published a series of textbooks, which visually demonstrate examples of hands-on activities for pupils, developing their research and experimental skills.
 STEM-LAB gives practical knowledge about motion, forces, momentum and space.

-(E35) Science and Art, U.-R. Ylitalo & J. Martindale (FI)
+(E35) Art in Engineering – Europe in Three Dimensions, U.-R. Ylitalo & J. Martindale (FI)

 Institution: Turku International School